Bradley-Stradling/Linux_Deb_Box/README.md

 (permissions set so only I can run these on the box)

 Todo-
 Portability: Set up a script to create a source file with variables for my local paths on a new box.
-Set up my aliases and scripts to source these paths/variables to increase portability and decrease the times it takes to get my entire set-up done after a repo pull.
+Set up my aliases and scripts to source these paths/variables to increase portability and decrease the time it takes to get my entire set-up done after a repo pull.
 (Trim out shorter menial scripts.)